-Core Theory courses: $12 \ge 4 = 48$ credits Core Practical courses: $6 \ge 4 = 24$ credits
+Core Theory courses: $12 \times 4 = 48$ credits Core Practical courses: $6 \times 4 = 24$ credits students will also have basic inputs on communications skills and computers knowledge (information technology) and learn the basics of scientific writing and presentation.

 Rest credits can be obtained by doing courses at different Departments of the University, or from any other University or within the department.